 What characters are used as splitting delimiters can be controlled by setting the delims attribute (this is a property that internally automatically builds the necessary regular expression)

 '''

 init(delims=None)

+Initialize self.
+See help(type(self)) for accurate signature.

 '''

 property delims

 Return the string of delimiter characters.